-I then decided I was going to leave this piece the original gray diy chalk paint, but paint the inside white.
+Then, I decided I was going to leave this piece the original gray diy chalk paint, but paint the inside white.
 I didn’t want to remove this shelf – I’ll figure something out.

 I also made a little frame—faux door for the sides.

+The plastic cabinet makeover is coming right along, eh?
 Here you can see that I painted each side white and you can see the cleats that I installed to hold up the new shelves I made.

 It’s time for some chicken wire!
 I attached it with my staple gun.

 Because chicken wire drives me crazy, I decided to cut some pieces to help hold the chicken wire in place.

 I painted the newly cut pieces of luan and tested to make sure they would work, and allow me to insert the faux doors into the sides of the plastic cabinet.